oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 ## Summary

-You used Search with AI to filter and sort the replenishment report with natural language, compared it with Row Search, and refined the generated chips manually.
-Every configuration the AI applied was surfaced as a visible chip, making the result transparent, reviewable, and easy to adjust.
+You used Search with AI to filter and sort the replenishment report with natural language prompts and compared AI Search behavior with Row Search.
+Each AI-generated configuration was surfaced as a visible chip, allowing you to review what was applied.

 You may now **proceed to the next lab**.